rjfinn/stablefund-stake-utility/README.md

  - **approve**: For BUSD, preapprove token transfers.
 	 - arg: amount to approve or "max" for the maximum amount (effectively unlimited)

+## New Address Utility
+To create a new wallet you could use wallet software that exports a private key, or you can use the newAddress.js script included here.

+     node src/newAddress.js

+It outputs something like this:

+     Address: 0xA2CC....AAdF0
+	 Mnemonic: twelve word phrase you can store safely but not needed piano shrug Private Key: 0xbc3...4fef1

+Use the private key to configure the script.
+Do not share.
+If this never gets used on your computer, such as in a wallet browser extension, but instead stays on a dedicated device or cloud compute instance, then even if you slip up and click on a malicious link the hackers cannot get your private key **because it won't exist on your computer**.

 ## FAQ

 - Why does this script need my private key?